Africa

 Day 4

-Today we venture further into the Isimangaliso Wetlands and travel to the remote beaches of Cape Vidal Nature Reserve, where you will see thousands of ghost crabs scurrying around for food.
+Today we venture further into the Isimangaliso Wetlands and explore the eastern shore of the lake and the remote beaches of Cape Vidal Nature Reserve, where you will see thousands of ghost crabs scurrying around for food.
+We take a packed breakfast and lunch with us today.

 Birdlife is prolific with habitats ranging from grassland to swamp, sand and coastal lowland forest.
 There are also a variety of aquatic habitats including rivers, marshes, lagoons, estuaries and the beach.
 Here you can hope to see Great white pelicans, Marabou storks, Yellow-billed storks, African spoonbills and African fish eagles, whose calls can be heard along the shoreline.
 Sometimes after a storm, seabirds such as the Yellow-nosed albatross, Giant petrel, Tropicbird, Frigatebird, Sooty tern and Noddy tern are blown closer to shore, allowing for some wonderful close-up sightings.